 Midi/Game port has 15 pins connecting to the game joystick.
-External Audio connectors are "LINE-OUT, LINE-IN, MIC-IN" for audio functions.
+External Audio connectors are "LINE-OUT,LINE-IN, MIC-IN" for audio functions.

-2-5-3 ATX Power Supply Connector
+2-5-3 Power Supply Connector

-The main board supports standard AT and ATX power supply.
-ATX power supply connector has 20 pins, which is especially designed for ATX case.
+This main board needs P4 power supply which contains ATX, AUX_1 & AUX_PW1 3 power connectors, ATX power supply connector has 20 pins, which is especially designed for ATX case.
+AUX_1 power supply connector has 4 pins.
 The ATX power supply supports the function of the "Soft Power On Momentary switch" which connects the front panel switch to the 2-pin SOFT-PWR on the system board.
 While the power switch on the back of ATX power is turned on, the full power will not go into the system board until the front panel switch is momentarily pressed.
 Push the switch again to turn off the power to the system board.